Our Process

 Domain Model

-In our practice of domain-driven design, before building anything we collaborate on modeling your organization’s activities to form a set of project blueprints, including a vocabulary (one of the two hard things in computer science, as the saying goes, is naming things).
-In his 2003 book Domain-Driven Design, Eric Evans explains the nature and goals of such models:
+Before building anything, we collaborate on modeling your organization’s activities to form a set of project blueprints, including a vocabulary (one of the two hard things in computer science, as the saying goes, is naming things).

 Phase #2